JuliusBoateng/hackers_secret_lock/README.md

 ## Requirements
 You need C89 and make to run our code.

 ## How to Run
+1. Clone the repository
-1. Choose whether to encode/decode
+2. Choose whether to encode/decode
-To decode: do nothing
+- To decode: do nothing
-To Encode: remove the 3 lines that say `DELETE ME` to make the padlock appear locked
+- To Encode: remove the 3 lines that say `DELETE ME` to make the padlock appear locked
-2. Make the executable: `make`
+3. Make the executable: `make`
-3. Execute: `./gridlock key text` where `key` is the key you want to use for the cipher and `text` is the text to be encoded/decoded
+4. Execute: `./gridlock key text` where `key` is the key you want to use for the cipher and `text` is the text to be encoded/decoded

 ## Output
 - If the output is a string of characters like `ogpyk` that is your encrypted/decrypted result!